 \section{Conclusions}

 We have addressed the question of how catalytic enzymes might be designed or evolved to achieve a target rate of substrate turnover whilst minimizing enzymatic sequestration.
+This goal maximises the efficiency of metabolic enzymes, and is also helpful in the context of signalling and information-processing tasks.
+Our results, highlighting key trade-offs in the structure of intermediate enzyme-substrate complexes, should inform the way we rationalize the operation of natural systems and design synthetic analogs.
+These results are particularly relevant to the design of synthetic information-processing networks -- eg. \cite{Lankinen2020} -- since sequestration-driven retroactivity \cite{tuanase2006signal,ventura2008hidden,del2008modular,barton2013energy,del2015biomolecular,deshpande2017high} disrupts our ability to rationally design complex circuits from simple modular components.

-We have demonstrated that asking this question meaningfully requires the use of a more sophisticated model than the standard Michaelis-Menten description of enzymatic kinetics.
+Specifically, we have demonstrated that investigating this question meaningfully requires the use of a more sophisticated model than the standard Michaelis-Menten description of enzymatic kinetics.
 Using a three-state model, with physically reasonable assumptions on the dependence of reaction rates on binding free energies, we have shown that this challenge centres around the key trade-off in enzymatic kinetics.
 Namely, binding to substrates should neither be too strong, since the substrate-bound states will act as stable sinks, nor should it be too weak, since the progress of the reaction will be hampered.
 The optimal binding free energies are therefore moderate.

 We also find that the optimal binding free energies of the substrate and the product are closely related to each other.
 In our simplest description, their difference $\Delta G^{\rm opt}_{ES}-\Delta G^{\rm opt}_{EP}$ is a constant, related to the intrinsic free-energy difference between substrates and products.
 This design principle runs counter to the intuition that either: (a) $\Delta G^{\rm opt}_{ES}-\Delta G^{\rm opt}_{EP}$ should be extremely negative to favour release of the product; or (b) $\Delta G^{\rm opt}_{ES}-\Delta G^{\rm opt}_{EP}$ should be very positive to favour the enzyme-bound catalytic turnover.
 In fact, to maximise flux at fixed sequestration, an intermediate value is preferred, with the intrinsic chemical free energy difference between P and S potentially compensating for a slightly negative $\Delta G^{\rm opt}_{ES}-\Delta G^{\rm opt}_{EP}$.